shardick/trucky-companion-app/docs/Strings.md

 Please send me translations via Facebook or Email, translating only the strings inside apostrophe and let the words on the left of double points as is.

+For example, first line

+currentGameVersion: 'Current game version: ' becomes in currentGameVersion: '**YOUR TRANSLATION HERE**'

 Here the strings to translate:

 currentGameVersion: 'Current game version: ',<br/>